maxpert/rues/README.md

-# Rudo - Rule evaluation sidecar
+# Rues - Rule evaluation sidecar

-Rudo is a minimal Rule evaluation side-car, that uses [JMESPath](https://jmespath.org/) and it can handle arbitrary JSON.
+Rues is a minimal Rule evaluation side-car, that uses [JMESPath](https://jmespath.org/) and it can handle arbitrary JSON.
 It effectively is a General purpose logical expression evaluation, just like [some](https://zerosteiner.github.io/rule-engine/) Python libraries that used to evaluate logical expression.
 This in turn can allow you implement complex stuff like RBAC,